 How to Workout on a Rowing or Sculling Machine

-Basic rowing or sculling workouts, when done correctly, can be just as efficient compared to more complex workouts when it comes to fat loss.
-Here is how to workout on a rowing or sculling machine:
+Basic rowing or sculling workouts, when done correctly, can be just as efficient as more complex workouts when it comes to fat loss.
+Here’s how to workout on a rowing or sculling machine:

-2. First, you have to push backward with your legs so that your seat slides back.
-How far back you go is dependent on you and your dedication.
-If you would like to start slow, you may choose to move back a little, and gradually work all the way to the back.
-Or you may choose to go all the way back if you are an experienced rower.
+- First, push backward with your legs so that your seat slides back.
+How far back you go depends on you and your dedication.
+If you’d like to start slow, you may choose to move back a little, and gradually work all the way to the back.
+Or you may choose to go all the way back if you’re an experienced rower.

-3. Next, you need to exert force pulling back with your hips while letting your hips swing.
+- Next, exert force pulling back with your hips while letting your hips swing.
 Basically, you have to spread out from your previously crouched position.

-4. Finally, pull the bars with your arms until they are bent at the elbows.
+- Finally, pull the bars with your arms until they’re bent at the elbows.

 Now for the return, follow these steps:

-1. Since your arms are bent at this point, you are going to stretch them out again.
+Since your arms are bent at this point, you’re going to stretch them out again.

-2. Now you are going to bend so that you are once again are in the hunched position.
-At this point, your hips should be close to your knees, and you should feel a burn if you are doing it right.
+Now you’re going to bend so that you’re once again in the hunched position.
+At this point, your hips should be close to your knees, and you should feel a burn if you’re doing it right.

 Start moving back from 4 minutes to 1 minute.
 Depending on how much you want to do and how much time you have, you can go up to 16 minutes or even 32 minutes.
-Just keep in mind, you will eventually have to do it in the reverse order, so don’t tire yourself out.
-It is better to build your stamina gradually.
+Just keep in mind, you’ll eventually have to do it in the reverse order, so don’t tire yourself out.
+It’s better to build your stamina gradually.

 Rowing and sculling machines require effort and dedication.
-These workouts specifically provide exercise to 3 different areas of the body; it works out the arms, hips, and legs.
+These workouts specifically provide exercise to 3 different areas of the body; they work out the arms, hips, and legs.
 The percentage of the workout is as follows: 60% legs, 30% hips, and 10% arms.

-Now you can see that there is not much difference between the usage of rowing or sculling machines or the effect they put on your body.
-So, you can opt for any one of them, or you can take professional advice from a trainer keeping in view the results you need.
+Now you can see that there isn’t much difference between the usage of rowing or sculling machines or the effect they have on your body.
+So, you can opt for either one of them, or you can take professional advice from a trainer keeping in view the results you need.

-Do not forget to tell me what you are good at – Sculling or Sweep Rowing?
+Don’t forget to tell me what you’re good at – Sculling or Sweep Rowing?

 Additional Sources: